uvayankee/elevatormodel/README.md

 - [x] Elevator needs to close doors before it starts moving
 - [x] Elevator needs to more one floor at a time (actionlog for now)
 - [x] Elevator needs to be callable to a floor
-- [ ] Elevator needs to stop on floors it is called to if they are on the way (request for same direction)
+- [x] Elevator needs to stop on floors it is called to if they are on the way (request for same direction)
-- [ ] Elevator needs to prioritize current passengers over calls
+- [x] Elevator needs to prioritize current passengers over calls
+- [x] Elevator needs to run on its own

+Future Work
+- [ ] Elevator threading needs to be safety validated
 - [ ] Elevator needs a bank with external call buttons
 - [ ] Elevator bank represents all floors
 - [ ] Elevator bank can hold multiple elevators
 - [ ] Elevator should be able to accommodate basements
 - [ ] Elevator should (optionally) skip floors if the building doesn't have them (13)
-- [x] Elevator needs to run on its own
+- [ ] Elevator needs an interface